punithshetty123/Bootstrap_ZillowSearch/README.md

 3. Share the results on Facebook (after sucessful login to Facebook)

 ### Instructions:
-Configure xampp to run it locally and the php file is to be placed
+Configure xampp Server and similar ones to run it locally

 ### Screenshots: